Published On: Feb 08 2013 01:22:44 PM CSTUpdated On: Feb 16 2016 01:18:19 AM CST

 Williams started off her run of 11 Grammy nominations without a win with nods for Best Female R&B Vocal Performance and Best New Artist in 1989.
 Her 11th, and most recent, nomination came in 1997 in the Best Pop/Contemporary Gospel Album category.

-The R&B and soul singer-songwriter burst onto the music scene in 2009 with six Grammy nominations, including a nomination for Best New Artist and nods for her debut album "Fearless" and two of its singles "Need U Bad" and "Bust Your Windows."
-She's since added five more nominations for a total of 11 without a win.
+The R&B and soul singer-songwriter burst onto the music scene in 2009 with five Grammy nominations, including a nomination for Best New Artist and nods for her debut album "Fearless" and two of its singles "Need U Bad" and "Bust Your Windows."
+After notching two more nominations in 2010 and another one in 2011, she briefly walked away from music.
+She returned with 2015 album "Reality Show," earning three more nominations this year for a total of 11 in her career so far, but was again shut out at the 2016 ceremony.

 The singer-songwriter has received 10 Grammy nominations over a career that began in 1993, but has yet to hear her name called at the ceremony.